Efflorescence Removal TIPS

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-If you don't get rid of the salt deposits or just allow them to lay on the surface, the next rainfall will allow them to re-enter the brick or concrete.
+It's important to realize the next rainfall will allow the salts to re-enter the brick or concrete if you don't get rid of the salt deposits or just allow them to lay on the surface .
 The problem then starts all over again when the water evaporates bringing the salts back to the surface.

 Muriatic acid can cause serious eye and skin burns.
 The vapors are also very toxic.
 Muriatic acid, improperly applied to a masonry surface, can 'burn' the brick and cause discoloration.